 Recycled phosphorus as feed phosphate

-The project, founded by Lantmännens foundation and Ragn-Sells (of which EasyMining is part of) started at the beginning of 2021 and is planned to run for almost 2 years, ending in the last quarter of 2022.
+The project started in the beginning of 2021 and is planned to run for almost 2 years.

 Contact person: Sara Stiernström, Product Manager EasyMining: sara.stiernström@easymining.se